werkt/bazel-buildfarm-wiki/Shard-Platform-Operation-Queue.md

 }
 ```

-In addition to the queue declaration, the worker must specify from which queue tasks are obtained (else the worker process will refuse to start):
+In addition to the queue declaration, the worker must specify from which queue tasks are obtained (otherwise the worker process will refuse to start):

 ```
 omit_from_cas: true